lfrank01/Basic_Onshape_CAD/Dorothy's_Dowel_Pins/README.md

 For the asignment, I assembeled a picture frame, using the dowel pins that I created and four trapezoids.
 The trapezoids had wholes for the dowel pins and two different configurations so that the frame would look like a rectangle.

-Here is what my finished product (shaded with hidden edges):
+Here is my finished product (shaded with hidden edges):

 ![Dowel Pin Sideways Picture](/Dorothy's_Dowel_Pins/Media/Luke-Engineering_III-Dorothy's_Dowel_Pins-Frame_Sideways_Picture.png)